 Zhou Tian (pronounced JOH TEE-en; Zhou is his last name. b.
 22 December 1981, Hangzhou, China) is an American composer and educator.

-Note: following a traditional spelling of Chinese-American artists, the composer’s family name is Zhou and his given name is Tian.
+N.B.: The composer’s family name is Zhou and his given name is Tian.
 When only the composer’s last name is listed in the program, it should be listed as “Zhou.”
 The full name should be listed as “Zhou Tian.”
 He goes by Zhou (Joh), or formally, Dr. Zhou.

 Works for Winds